Ramyabharathi-T/miniproject-Phonebook/README.md

 # Miniproject-Phonebook
-## The phonebook ia a simple apllication coded using c language.
+## The phonebook ia a simple application coded using c language.
 ## The Phonebook application contains a set of basic functions for
     adding
     searching